Students who want to take this course need to be admitted to the Comparative Criminal Justice master’s programme.

 Every student is required to write a final thesis on a topic of his or her choice.
 It is important to choose a thesis subject well, because a master thesis is often considered to be an entry ticket to the labour market.
 You are encouraged to look for something you find especially interesting, that fits your profile, that crowns your work, yet that is feasible within the amount of time reserved for writing the thesis.

 The Criminal Justice thesis has to be an original contribution to Criminal Justice studies/ Criminology, i.e. it should deal with a research question that has not already been exhaustively discussed in one or more publications.
 It is more than an exercise of reproducing what others have written about a given topic.
 A discussion of current literature should serve as a basis in which your research question is embedded.
-In addition, given the comparative scope of the Master, a Criminal Justice thesis should have international comparative dimension.
+In addition, given the comparative scope of the Master, a Criminal Justice thesis should have an international comparative dimension.

 The master thesis builds on the preparatory work carried out in writing the research proposal in the previous semester.
 The student should have already conducted an extensive review of the literature, identified a relevant research question and designed a plan to address this question appropriately.
 In writing this thesis, the plan may be further polished and the student goes through the next steps involved in conducting research, that is: (1) conducting research, (2) analysing the collected data, and (3) writing the final thesis.
 Your thesis research can take several forms.
 Examples include: